danielgago/rcom2324/README.md

 This repository contains the laboratory assignments for the Functional and Logic Programming course at the Faculty of Engineering of the University of Porto (FEUP) in the 2023/24 academic year.

-Each folder (lab1 and lab2) contains the work related to each of the practical assignments.
-The examples folder contains some example code that was provided to us by our teachers.
+Each folder (lab1 and lab2) contains the work related to each of the assignments.
+The examples folder contains some code that was provided to us by our professors to aid in our work.

 ## Lab 1 - Data Link Protocol

-**Description:** This project aims to implement a data communication system that allows files to be transmitted via the RS-232 serial port.
+**Description:** This assignment aims to implement a data communication system that allows files to be transmitted via the RS-232 serial port.
 The strategy used for this protocol was Stop-and-Wait, implementing a communication protocol that would allow the file to be sent both in normal situations and in situations of disconnection and noise causing interference in the data sent and received.

 **Grade obtained:** ?/20

 ## Lab 2 - Computer Networks

-### Part 1 - Development of a download application

-### Part 2 - Configuration and Study of a Network
+**Description:** This assignment was divided into two parts.
+In the first part of the lab assignment, we developed a download application.
+The objective was to create a program capable of downloading files from a specified FTP server.
+The second part of the lab assignment focuses on configuring and studying a computer network.

 **Grade obtained:** ?/20